Kazuki Tomono

 Kazuki Tomono (友野一希, Tomono Kazuki) is a Japanese figure skater.
-He is the 2022 Four Continents silver medalist and a four-time Grand Prix medalist.
-He has represented Japan at two World Championships, achieving his best placement, fifth, at the 2018 World Championships.
+He is the 2022 Four Continents silver medalist and a five-time Grand Prix medalist.
+He has represented Japan at three World Championships, achieving his best placement, fifth, at the 2018 World Championships.
 He is also the 2016–17 Japan Junior national champion.

 Personal life

 Tomono was born May 15, 1998, in Osaka.
 His figure skating idols are Tatsuki Machida and Daisuke Takahashi.

 In March 2021, Tomono graduated from Doshisha University's Sports Science department.

 Career

 Early years

 Tomono began learning to skate in 2006.

-In August 2011, he placed 7th at the 2011 CS Asian Trophy in the junior men's competition.
-In November 2011, he placed 9th at the 2012 Japan Junior Championships.
+In August 2011, he placed seventh at the 2011 CS Asian Trophy in the junior men's competition.
+In November 2011, he placed ninth at the 2012 Japan Junior Championships.

-In November 2012, he placed 10th at the 2013 Japan Junior Championships.
+In November 2012, he placed tenth at the 2013 Japan Junior Championships.

 During the 2013–14 season, Tomono competed at the 2014 Japan Championships at both the junior and senior men's competition.
-He placed 6th in the junior men's competition and 20th in the senior men's competition.
+He placed sixth in the junior men's competition and 20th in the senior men's competition.
 In March 2014, he won the silver medal at 2014 International Challenge Cup in the junior men's competition.

 In the 2014–15 season, Tomono competed at both the junior and senior men's competition at the 2015 Japan Championships.
-He placed 4th in the junior men's competition and 18th in the senior men's competition.
+He placed fourth in the junior men's competition and eighteenth in the senior men's competition.
 In March 2015, he won the silver medal at the 2015 Coupe Du Printemps in the junior men's competition.